shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/core/variables-secrets.md

 ## Globals

 Injecting arbitrary globals is not supported by [workerd](https://github.com/cloudflare/workerd).
-If you're using a service worker, bindings will be injected as globals, but these must be JSON-serialisable.
+If you're using a service Worker, bindings will be injected as globals, but these must be JSON-serialisable.